Filariasis: Research teams

 In 2015 William C. Campbell and Satoshi Ōmura were co-awarded half of that year's Nobel prize in Physiology or Medicine for the discovery of the drug avermectin, which, in the further developed form ivermectin, has decreased the occurrence of lymphatic filariasis.

 Prospects for elimination

 Filarial diseases in humans offer prospects for elimination by means of vermicidal treatment.
 If the human link in the chain of infection can be broken, then notionally the disease could be wiped out in a season.
-In practice it is not quite so simple, and there are complications in that multiple species overlap in certain regions and double infections are common.
+In practice it is not so simple, and there are complications in that multiple species overlap in certain regions and double infections are common.
 This creates difficulties for routine mass treatment because people with onchocerciasis in particular react badly to treatment for lymphatic filariasis.

 Other animals

 Filariasis can also affect domesticated animals, such as cattle, sheep, and dogs.